Meditation is equally beneficial to meditators of all ages. The advice to kindergarten teachers is applicable also to adults.

-Enjoy our fun, meditation course
+Enjoy our fun, meditation course.

-Spirituality
+Spirituality and Theo-drama

 The Church Fathers were ancient and influential Christian theologians and writers who established the intellectual and doctrinal foundations of Christianity.